codio/site/source/docs/ide/customization/codio-prefs.html.markdown

 ## Keyboard shortcuts & Hotkeys
 Within the default settings (right hand pane) you can see how you can map your own keyboard shortcuts.

 The defaults will display appropriately for Mac or Linux/PC users.
 If you override these shortcuts in the left hand pane, then these not Mac/PC/Linux aware.
-If you are a Mac user and you specify Cmd keys, then you should be aware that these will not be accessible from PC/Linux machines.
-If you need to have your custom shortcuts working on all machines then avoid using Cmd.
+If you are a Mac user and you specify `Cmd` keys, then you should be aware that these will not be accessible from PC/Linux machines.
+If you need to have your custom shortcuts working on all machines then avoid using `Cmd`.

 ## Using Autocomplete
 Be sure to use the Codio autocomplete feature for both the setting name and possible values.

-Position the cursor within the left pane and press ctrl+space.
+Position the cursor within the left pane and press `ctrl+space`.

 If you are on the first line of the file, you will see that you only have Sections available.
 If you are within a Section, you will see all available settings for that section.

-Having selected a preference, press '=' and then ctrl+space to bring up the autocomplete window again.
+Having selected a preference, press `=` and then `ctrl+space` to bring up the autocomplete window again.
 Depending on the preference type (list or boolean), you will see the available options for that preference.

 ## Searching for preference settings